 No matter what system I might choose to get, my family’s safety is my number one priority.
 I just want to make sure my daughter and I are both safe and secure.

-I guess I never realized just how many different sizes of machinery parts a person or business might need until Bobby showed me the huge selection of items that he often buys from the reid supply website when he needs something that he can’t find locally.
+I guess I never realized just how many different sizes of machinery parts a person or business might need until Bobby showed me the huge selection of items that he often buys online when he needs something that he can’t find locally.
 The sheer size of the inventory, from the standpoint of having to create and maintain the website is mind-boggling to me!